JialaoLiu/RentspotBackup/README.md

 ### Important: Database Not Showing Up Immediately?

 If you do not see the database content correctly mapped to the backend or displayed on the frontend:
+1.Manually change the ports at the frontend and the backend from "Private" to "Public"

-1. Run the setup script manually:
+2. Run the setup script manually:

 ```bash
 bash setup.sh
 ```

-2. Note that GitHub Codespaces can sometimes take up to 2 minutes to fully initialize MySQL.
 3. After waiting, restart both the backend and frontend:

 ```bash